The Mysterious Lost Colony of Roanoke Island Vanished, Leaving Behind a Strange Message

 - The Controversial Origins of the Maine Penny, A Norse Coin found in a Native American Settlement

 - Do Spirit Pond Inscriptions show that the Holy Grail was taken to North America?

 The Croatans had been friendly towards the settlers, as the English were able to establish good relations with them when they founded their colony in 1587.
 Thus, it was reasonable to speculate that the colonists had gone to Hatteras Island during White’s absence.
 Dogged by terrible weather and a dangerously reluctant sailing crew, White was unable investigate the matter further.
-He went back to England instead, leaving behind the mysterious disappearance of the colony, his daughter and granddaughter, and never returned to the New World.
+He went back to England instead, leaving behind the mysterious disappearance of the colony, his daughter and granddaughter.
+He never returned to the New World.
 Consequently, no one is certain of the fate that befell the English settlers of Roanoke Island.